TKOaly/laulum.me/README.md

 This is an electronic version of songbook for sitsit.
 All the songs in this repo are mostly as they are in TKO-äly ry official songbook.
 The site itself is hosted in https://laulum.me

 ## Want to add a song?
-Make a pull request!
+Make a pull request

+> [!NOTE]
+> Please create a **separate pull request** for each song.
+> This way the entire suite of songs is not rejected due to singular mistakes.

 Song lyrics are stored in the `songs/` directory.
 If you want to add a song, create a new file in the directory with the song lyrics in it.